KeyboardKit helps you build custom keyboards for iOS, macOS, tvOS and watchOS, using native technologies like Swift and SwiftUI.

 If you have great language tools, a superb autocomplete engine or just want to style or customize the keyboard or improve the typing experience, a custom keyboard is the way to go.

 When building a custom keyboard, the native tools are very limited, and basically only lets you set up a custom view, get text from and send text to the focused text field, and move the input cursor.

 Why is KeyboardKit great?

-KeyboardKit is open-source and completely free, which means that you have full access to the source code.
-You can use it in any way you like and contribute to make it better.
+KeyboardKit is open-source and completely free to use, which means that you have full access to the source code, and that anyone can contribute to make it better.

 Is KeyboardKit actually free?

 You can also sign up for KeyboardKit Pro to unlock pro features like more locales, autocomplete, an emoji keyboard, emoji categories, skintones and versions, dictation, themes, and much more.